Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

 Let $\mathcal O\subset\B$ be a maximal order isomorphic to the endomorphism ring $\End(E)$ of a supersingular elliptic curve $E$ defined over $\overline{\F_q}$.
-We will implicitly use the isomorphism $\End(E) \to \mO$ in what follows.
+We will implicitly use the isomorphism $\End(E) \simeq \mO$.
 There is an anti-equivalence between the category of supersingular elliptic curves over $\overline{\F_q}$ and the category of invertible left $\mathcal O$-modules.
 This anti-equivalence is given explicitly via the contravariant functor $\Hom(\_, E)$, see \cite[Thm.~42.3.2]{QuatAlg}.
-This equivalence establishes a dictionary between the geometric world of supersingular elliptic curves and the algebraic world of quaternion orders.
+It establishes a dictionary between the geometric world of supersingular elliptic curves and the algebraic world of quaternion orders.